TTL & Expiration Handling in Web Push

 Backend Queue TTL Enforcement & Cleanup Strategies

 Message brokers must enforce TTL before dispatch to prevent unnecessary push service load.
 Configure queue-level expiration policies and dead-letter routing for expired jobs.
-When coordinating with Message Batching & Throughput Optimization, ensure TTL is evaluated per-batch to avoid partial delivery of stale alerts.
+When coordinating with Message Batching & Throughput Optimization, ensure TTL is evaluated per-job to avoid partial delivery of stale alerts.

 Production Redis Queue Pattern (Python):